Our Tools and Methods

 Quality assurance is as important for data as it is for manufacturing.
 As our enterprises — and our entire economy — rely increasingly on data, our trust in that data become especially critical.
-This urgency will only increase as machine-human hybrid approaches are increasingly deployed through AI.
-The Total Quality frameworks originally designed for manufacturing environments can be readily adapted to enterprise epistemic resources.
+The KVC adapts Total Quality frameworks originally designed for manufacturing environments to enterprise epistemic resources.

-There are other frameworks that also have Data, Information, and Knowledge (DIK) as foundations.
-We call these DIKx models — “x” typically being Wisdom or something equally abstract and lofty.
-How is the KVC model different and (we think) better?
+There are other frameworks that have Data, Information, and Knowledge (DIK) as foundations.
+We call these DIKx models — “x” typically being Wisdom (or something equally abstract and lofty.)
+How is the KVC model different and (we think) more effective?

 • KVC thinking describes knowledge, not as the end point, but as an enabling force on the pathway to value